Krishna-Kasera/A-B-Testing-Marketing-Campaign-Analysis/README.md

 ## 🚀 Conclusion & Recommendations
 - **Ads drive significantly higher conversions** than PSAs.
 - **Marketing teams should prioritize ads** for conversion optimization.
-- **Further analysis:** Experiment with different ad formats & targeting strategies.
+- **Further analysis:** Whether timing when the most ads were shown affect conversion.

 ## 🤝 Contributing
 Feel free to raise issues or suggest improvements via GitHub!